Schedule 2026

 FREE

-Chinati Foundation presents Oscar Hagerman: Sillas de Mexico.
-Don’t miss this very special exhibition, which closes at the end of June.
+Chinati Foundation presents a special viewing of Oscar Hagerman: Sillas de Mexico.
 Hagerman is among the leading architects of his generation and is known for collaborative building projects in rural and indigenous communities throughout Mexico.
 This exhibition brings together a selection of chairs designed by Hagerman and produced in collaboration with Canto Artesanos, a design cooperative in Mexico City.

 11:00 AM - 12:30 PM